Kansas State blanks Bowling Green 52-0

+“I challenged the guys this week to improve upon week one and in particular this morning to get the fight started quickly and jump on them from the start,” head coach Chris Klieman said.
+“I was so pleased.”

+The Wildcats did just that, holding their opponent scoreless in the first half for the second straight week.

-MANHATTAN, Kan.
-(AP) — Malik Knowles had 99 receiving yards and two touchdown catches and Skylar Thompson threw for 151 yards and a pair of touchdowns as Kansas State beat Bowling Green 52-0 on Saturday.
+It was an offensive mismatch as Malik Knowles had 99 receiving yards and two touchdown catches and Skylar Thompson threw for 151 yards and a pair of touchdowns.
+Knowles missed a few catches last week, but made up for those against the Falcons

+“It was relieving, that was my main focus throughout the week to make sure that didn’t happen again,” Knowles said.

 James Gilbert led the Wildcats’ ground game for the second straight game with 103 rushing yards and found the end zone twice.
 Jordan Brown, Harry Trotter and Joe Ervin also provided rushing touchdowns.
 Kansas State has scored 10 rushing touchdowns in two games.